yohasebe/wp2txt/README.md

 Wikipedia dump file to text converter

-**Important** This is a project *work in progress* and it could be slow, unstable, and even destructive!
-Please use it with caution
+**Important: This is a project *work in progress* and it could be slow, unstable, and even destructive!
+Please use it with caution!**

 ### About ###